Mattshark89/OpenFlight-VRC/README.md

 # OpenFlight-VRC

 Creating an open source system to allow all kinds of avatars to fly.
 You will need all of these installed in your project first in order for Open-Flight to work.
-Install these in order
+Install these in order:
 1. [UdonSharp](https://github.com/MerlinVR/UdonSharp)
 2. [udon-json](https://github.com/koyashiro/udon-json)
 3. [udon-list](https://github.com/koyashiro/udon-list)